 Theories of signification were complicated by the metaphysical problem of common natures.
-If we say that words signify things external to and independent of the mind do we mean that ‘a human being’ and ‘beard’ signify special common objects such as humanity or beardedness, or do we mean that they signify Socrates and his beard?
-For some thinkers, the primary significate of a common noun was the common nature, and the secondary significate was the thing having that nature.
+If we say that words signify not only concepts but things external to and independent of the mind do we mean that ‘human being’ and ‘tall’ signify special common objects such as humanity or tallness, or do we mean that they signify Socrates and his quality of being tall?
 For Aquinas, who did not want to give common natures any kind of intermediary existence independent of both concepts and actual things, the significate (significatum) of a term was the intellect's conception (whether simple or definitional) of the thing signified; the thing signified (res significata) was usually the property or the nature characterizing individual external objects; and the referent (suppositum) was the individual external object itself, viewed as the bearer of the property or nature.
 However,‘human being’ cannot be said to signify Socrates, since the mind cannot conceive physical individuals as such.
 In the fourteenth century, further developments took place.
-On the one hand, there was a new focus on the notion of a mental language superior to spoken language, and concepts, as parts of this mental language, were themselves regarded as having signification.
+There was a new focus on the notion of a mental language superior to spoken language, and concepts, as parts of this mental language, were themselves regarded as having signification.
 Moreover, Scotists and nominalists agreed that, at least in principle, physical individuals could be conceived as such.
 William of Ockham and his followers not only denied the existence of common natures but insisted that spoken words did not signify concepts.
 As a result, both spoken words and the concepts to which spoken words are subordinated have the same significates, namely individual things and their individual properties, such as the tallness of Socrates).
 Other nominalists, notably Buridan, insisted that spoken words did signify concepts as well as individuals, for concepts are required to mediate between spoken words and individual things.

 In addition to having signification, terms were also said to have modes of signifying (modi significandi).
 These modes of signifying were related to the term's logical and grammatical functions, and include such essential features as being a noun, verb, or adjective, and such accidental features as time (which includes tense without being limited to it), gender, and case.
 More generally, they included being abstract (e.g., justice) and concrete (e.g., just).
 They also include modes of predication, related to Aristotle's ten categories, such as substantial (e.g., horse), qualitative (e.g., brown), quantitative (e.g., square), relative and so on.
 The notion of modes of signifying was developed from the early twelfth century on, though it was specially emphasized by the speculative grammarians of the late thirteenth century.

 It is important to recognize that medieval thinkers had a compositionalist view of language signification, and so words were thought to be endowed as units both with their signification and with nearly all their modes of signifying in advance of the role they would subsequently play in propositions.
 Moreover, the doctrine of common natures suggested that terms, at least those terms which seem to fall within Aristotle's ten categories (substance, quality, quantity and so on), each correspond to a common nature and so have a signification which is fixed and precise.
-This meant that questions of use and context, though explored by medieval logicians, for instance through supposition theory, were not thought to be crucial to the determination of a term as equivocal, analogical or univocal.
+This meant that questions of use and context, though explored by medieval logicians especially through supposition theory, were not thought to be crucial to the determination of a term as equivocal, analogical or univocal.
 It also meant that terms which did not fit into Aristotle's categorial framework needed a special account.
 This problem relates especially to theology, because God was thought to transcend the categories in the sense that none of them apply to him, and also to metaphysics, because of the so-called transcendental terms, ‘being’, ‘one’, ‘good’.
 These transcend the categories in the sense that they belong no more to one category than to another, and they do not correspond to common natures.

 In order to understand how the theory of analogy arose we have to bear in mind the history of education in the Latin-speaking western part of Europe.
 During the so-called dark ages, learning was largely confined to monasteries, and people had access to very few texts from the ancient world.
 This situation had changed dramatically by the beginning of the thirteenth century.
 The first universities (Bologna, Paris, Oxford) had been established, and the recovery of the writings of Aristotle supplemented by the works of Islamic philosophers was well under way.